zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 the object schizophrenia.

-Unfortunately, the described process of object identity deprivation is impossible or very difficult to carry out, especially in statically typed languages.
-[LINKS, DCI etc.]
+Unfortunately, the described process of object identity deprivation is impossible or very difficult to carry out, especially in statically typed languages ([here]((http://www.artima.com/articles/dci_vision.html)) or [here](http://www.sitepoint.com/dci-the-evolution-of-the-object-oriented-paradigm/)).
 Once an object is instantiated it keeps its identity until its destruction.
 There is no concept of 'identity deprivation' or 'getting rid of identity'.
 The only way to compose an object of other already existing objects is to use